Opquast/opquast-desktop/README.md

 You must execute `jpm test`.

-You can execute only one specific test.
+You can execute a specific test.
 For example to launch test/test-netlog.js, you must call `jpm test -f netlog`.

 You can use also flags to specify a firefox binary and/or a profile.